-And sure any he has it's all beside the mark."
+"Three quarks for Muster Mark!
+Sure he has not got much of a bark, And sure any he has it's all beside the mark."

 Residual strong force

 According to Constantinos G. Vayenas and Stamatios N.-A. Souentie in their book "Gravity, Special Relativity and the Strong Force" (Springer, 2012), "it became evident that the force between nucleons is the result, or side effect, of a stronger and more fundamental force which binds together quarks in protons and neutrons."
 This "side effect" is called the "residual strong force" or the "nuclear force," and it is what holds atomic nuclei together in spite of the repulsive electromagnetic force between the positively charged protons that acts to push them apart.

-Unlike the strong force, though, the residual strong force drops off quickly at short distances and is only significant between adjacent particles within the nucleus.
+Unlike the strong force, though, the residual strong force drops off quickly at short distances and is significant only between adjacent particles within the nucleus.
 The repulsive electromagnetic force, however, drops off more slowly, so it acts across the entire nucleus.
-Therefore, in heavy nuclei, particularly those with atomic numbers greater than 82 (lead), while the nuclear force on a particle remains nearly constant, the total electromagnetic force on that particle increases with atomic number to the point that eventually it can push the nucleus apart.
-As stated on the Lawrence–Berkeley National Laboratory Web page ABC's of Nuclear Science, "Fission can be seen as a 'tug-of-war' between the strong attractive nuclear force and the repulsive electrostatic force.
-In fission reactions, electrostatic repulsion wins."
+Therefore, in heavy nuclei, particularly those with atomic numbers greater than 82 (lead), while the nuclear force on a particle remains nearly constant, the total electromagnetic force on that particle increases with atomic number to the point that, eventually, it can push the nucleus apart.
+"Fission can be seen as a 'tug-of-war' between the strong attractive nuclear force and the repulsive electrostatic force," according to the Lawrence-Berkeley National Laboratory's ABC's of Nuclear Science.
+"In fission reactions, electrostatic repulsion wins."

 Limitations of the Standard Model

 In addition to all the known and predicted subatomic particles, the Standard Model includes the strong and weak forces and electromagnetism, and explains how these forces act on particles of matter.
 However, the theory does not include gravity.
 Fitting the gravitational force into the framework of the model has stumped scientists for decades.
-But, according to CERN, at the scale of these particles, the effect of gravity is so minuscule that that the model works well despite the exclusion of that fundamental force.
+But, according to CERN, at the scale of these particles, the effect of gravity is so minuscule that the model works well despite the exclusion of that fundamental force.